 Nintendo can trace its roots back to 1889 when the company produced handmade Hanafuda cards.

 Hanafuda cards are Japanese playing cards that made the small company a pretty profitable organization at the time.

-Nintendo would later move into the toy industry in the 1960's and started developing computer comes in the 1970s', and the rest is history.
+Nintendo would later move into the toy industry in the 1960s and started developing computers comes in the 1970s, and the rest is history.